vearse/news-agregator/README.md

 # News Aggregator API - Kabiru Wahab

-A production-ready Laravel application that aggregates news articles from multiple sources (NewsAPI, The Guardian, NewsDataIO) and provides RESTful API endpoints for searching and filtering articles.
+A Laravel application that aggregates news articles from multiple sources (NewsAPI, The Guardian, NewsDataIO) and provides RESTful API endpoints for searching and filtering articles.

 ## 🚀 Features